torvalds/linux/tools/bpf/bpftool/Documentation/bpftool-map.rst

 programs used for tail-call jumps at runtime, without having to reload the entry-point program.
-Below is an example for this use case: we load a program defining a prog array map, and with a main function that contains a tail call to other programs that can be used either to "process" packets or to "debug" processing.
+Below is an example for this use case: we load a program defining a prog array map, and with a main function that contains a tail call to other programs that can be used either to "process" packets or to "de" processing.
 Note that the prog array map MUST be pinned into the BPF virtual file system for the map update to work successfully, as kernel flushes prog array maps when they have no more references from user space (and the update